 Under our guidelines, Named Executive Officers and other select executives are required to arrange for stock transactions in accordance with an SEC Rule 10b5-1 trading plan.
 These plans predetermine the timing, number of shares and price at which an executive may buy or sell Company shares.
 These executives must also achieve and retain a minimum holding of 100% of their ownership targets before they may sell Nordstrom stock.

 The Committee regularly reviews stock ownership status for the Named Executive Officers.
-As of the end of fiscal year 2013, all of the Named Executive Officers had exceeded their ownership targets.
-Ownership targets will be redefined for the new achievement period, which began February 2, 2014.
+All of the Named Executive Officers have exceeded their ownership targets.

 Benefits